cass-dlcm/verbose-magic/README.md

 ### Contributions

-The best way you can contribute is by providning playtest feedback.
+The best way you can contribute is by providing playtest feedback.
 Playtests will be necessary in order to establish proper rules for balance.
 You can send feedback by replying to the feedback issue here on GitHub, or by emailing me at cassandra.delacruzmunoz@gmail.com.